sdtblck/lm_dataloader/README.md

     - [ ] Can load from GCS buckets
     - [ ] Can tokenize *on the fly* instead of preprocessing

+Misc.
+TODO:
+    - [ ] Option to set mpu globally (for distributed dataloading)

 # Example usage

 To tokenize a dataset contained in a .jsonl file (where the text to be tokenized can be accessed under the 'text' key):